Photo: Marcin Wichary from San Francisco, U.S.A.

 Taylor Swift Files Voice + Image Trademarks

-Taylor Swift has taken formal steps to protect her identity from the growing wave of artificial intelligence impersonations, filing three new trademark applications in the United States that cover both her voice and her appearance.
+Filing three new United States trademark applications that cover both her voice and her appearance, Taylor Swift has taken formal steps to protect her identity from the growing wave of artificial intelligence impersonations.

-The filings made by the 36-year-old pop idol’s TAS Rights Management firm include one application featuring a photo of Swift performing on her record-breaking Eras Tour, and two separate applications tied to short audio clips in which she introduces herself while promoting her most recent album The Life of a Showgirl, Variety reports.
+According to Variety, the filings made by the multi-Grammy award winning musician’s TAS Rights Management firm include one application featuring a photo of Swift performing on her record-breaking Eras Tour, and two separate applications tied to short audio clips in which the singer/songwriter introduces herself while promoting her most recent album The Life of a Showgirl.

-Swift has repeatedly found herself at the centre of AI-driven fakery, from doctored explicit images to a bogus political clip that falsely portrayed her endorsing Donald Trump.
+The aforementioned stance signals a significant escalation in how major recording artists are attempting to shield themselves from AI misuse, which has surged across social media in recent years, including Swift who has repeatedly found herself at the centre of AI-driven fakery, from doctored explicit images to a bogus political clip that falsely portrayed her endorsing Donald Trump.

 The two audio trademarks cover Swift saying “Hey, it’s Taylor” and “Hey, it’s Taylor Swift,” used on Spotify and Amazon Music during the rollout of The Life of a Showgirl album.

-If approved, the trademarks would give her additional leverage to challenge AI-generated voice clones that mimic her speech patterns or use her introductions without permission.
+If approved, the trademarks would give the 36-year old mega-star additional leverage to challenge AI-generated voice clones that mimic her speech patterns or use her introductions without permission.

 Keep up with the latest trending music news by following us on FacebookTwitter, and Instagram